geosim/QAD/help/help_en/qad.rst

 System variables are settings that control how certain commands work.
 They can be integer, real, char, bool or RGB color type (i.e.
 “#FF0000”).

-If a current project exist, they are saved and loaded into
+A variable is called “global” when its value doesn’t change when the current project change.
+These variables are saved and loaded into the QAD.INI file located in the installation folder.

-<current project name>\_QAD.INI file of the current QGIS project folder
+A variable is called “project” when its value change when the current project change.
+These variables are saved and loaded into <current project name>\_QAD.INI file of the current QGIS project folder.
-else in the QAD.INI file located in the installation folder.

 APBOX
 ~~~~~

 Come i CAD più popolari.
+Global variable.

 APERTURE
 ~~~~~~~~

 Come i CAD più popolari.
+Global variable.

 ARCMINSEGMENTQTY
 ~~~~~~~~~~~~~~~~

 Minimum number of segments to approximate an arc.
 Valid values from 4 to
 999, integer type, default value 12.
+Project variable.

 AUTOSNAP
 ~~~~~~~~

 The same as the most popular CAD.
+Global variable.

 AUTOSNAPCOLOR
 ~~~~~~~~~~~~~

 Color of the snap markers.
+Global variable.

 AUTOSNAPSIZE
 ~~~~~~~~~~~~

 Dimension of the snap markers in pixel.
+Global variable.

 AUTOTRACKINGVECTORCOLOR
 ~~~~~~~~~~~~~~~~~~~~~~~

 Color of the autotrack vector.
+Global variable.

 CIRCLEMINSEGMENTQTY
 ~~~~~~~~~~~~~~~~~~~

 Minimum number of segments to approximate a circle.
 Valid values from 6 to 999, integer type, default value 12.
+Project variable.

 CMDHISTORYBACKCOLOR
 ~~~~~~~~~~~~~~~~~~~

 Command history background color.
+Global variable.

 CMDHISTORYFORECOLOR
 ~~~~~~~~~~~~~~~~~~~

 Command history text color.
+Global variable.

 CMDINPUTHISTORYMAX
 ~~~~~~~~~~~~~~~~~~

 The same as the most popular CAD.
+Global variable.

 CMDLINEBACKCOLOR
 ~~~~~~~~~~~~~~~~

 Active prompt background color.
+Global variable.

 CMDLINEFORECOLOR
 ~~~~~~~~~~~~~~~~

 Active prompt color.
+Global variable.

 CMDLINEOPTBACKCOLOR
 ~~~~~~~~~~~~~~~~~~~

 Command option keyword background color.
+Global variable.

 CMDLINEOPTCOLOR
 ~~~~~~~~~~~~~~~

 Command option keyword color.
+Global variable.

 CMDLINEOPTHIGHLIGHTEDCOLOR
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Command option highlighted color.
+Global variable.

 COPYMODE
 ~~~~~~~~

 The same as the most popular CAD.
+Global variable.

 CROSSINGAREACOLOR
 ~~~~~~~~~~~~~~~~~

 The same as the most popular CAD.
+Global variable.

 CURSORCOLOR
 ~~~~~~~~~~~

 Cross pointer color.
 Valid values are valid RGB colors, color type,
 default value red =“#FF0000”.
+Global variable.

 CURSORSIZE
 ~~~~~~~~~~

 The same as the most popular CAD.
+Global variable.

 DELOBJ
 ~~~~~~

 | It controls whether the original geometry is retained or removed.
+  Global variable.
 | 0 = All defining geometry is retained.
 | 1 = Deletes all defining geometry.
 | -1 = Displays prompts to delete all defining geometry.